riptydeco/stravashackpost/README.md

 Some training apps such as TrainerRoad do not measure or calculate cycling speed or distance.
 And some training apps such as Garmin do not make weightlifting data available via public API.
 These calculations are determined by:

 #### Cycling Distance
+Cycling distance can be estimated using the rider's activity duration, average power, w/kg, and environmental factors such as surface gradient, rolling resistance, coefficient of drag, altitude, and other measures.
+For the purpose of this app, only the rider's specific power, weight, bike weight, and altitude are utilized.
+A flat road surface is assumed, with no wind.
+Average values for rolling resistance and drag are used, based on the values for a typical road bike with the athlete riding on the hoods.

+For each cycling activity which has no distance record, or shows a distance of 0, the `cycling_speed.py` module is called to estimate average cycling speed based on the factors above, in meters/second.
+The cycling speed and activity duration are used to estimate total distance in meters.